 The little woodland behind my studio is thick with owls.
 I hear their cries each morning as I start my work at the break of dawn.
 I hear them again at the midnight hour in our little house just down the hill, the song of owls slipping the bedroom window into my dreams.
+During the long, eerie days of a pandemic lockdown, the owls of the wood are more present than ever.
+The quiet, the stillness, the companionship of the owls: these are gifts during a difficult time.

 In this luminous passage from her book Dwellings, Chickasaw poet and novelist Linda Hogan follows the call of the owls who gather near her home in the American south-west: